we-are-va/we-are-va.github.io/_work/nfos.md

 client_logo: "/uploads/noosa-festival-of-surf-logo.svg"

 ---
-## **Get swept up in the romance and living art of longboarding**.
-The Noosa Festival of Surfing is one of the Sunshine Coast’s most renowned events.
+## Get swept up in the romance and living art of longboarding.

+## The Noosa Festival of Surfing is one of the Sunshine Coast’s most renowned events.
 An eight-day celebration of the art of longboarding.